• Like it

 Add Container Dialog

-The contextual menu of a container node features operations like add resource, rename, delete or edit indices.
+The contextual menu of a container node features operations such as add resource, rename, delete, or edit indices.

 Edit Indices Dialog

-A database resource node features the following list of operations: rename, move, delete or open the content to be edited in <oXygen/>.
+A database resource node features operations such as rename, move, delete, or open the content to be edited in Oxygen.
 When the editor content is saved, the changes are stored back in the database.

 XQuery Editing Support

-When entering in the XQuery Debugging mode <oXygen/> provides a special layout that display the XML source (optional) and the XQuery documents side by side.
-It can also show the debugging output and specific XQuery debugging views and toolbars that allow you to set breakpoints, inspect variable bindings, evaluate expressions in the request context.
+When entering in the XQuery Debugging mode, Oxygen provides a special layout that displays the XML source (optional) and the XQuery documents side by side.
+It can also show the debugging output and specific XQuery debugging views and toolbars that allow you to set breakpoints, inspect variable bindings, or evaluate expressions in the request context.

 XQuery Debugging Interface

-More details about the <oXygen/> Xquery Debugger can be found here: http://www.oxygenxml.com/xquery_debugger.html
+More details about the Oxygen XQuery Debugger can be found here: https://www.oxygenxml.com/xquery_debugger.html

-Two special views (Hotspots and Invocation Tree) allows profiling of the XQuery execution.
+Two special views (Hotspots and Invocation Tree) enable profiling of the XQuery execution.

 XQuery Profiling Interface

-More details about the <oXygen/> Xquery Profiler can be found here: http://www.oxygenxml.com/doc/ug-editor/topics/working-with-XSLT-profiler.html
+More details about the Oxygen XQuery Profiler can be found here: https://www.oxygenxml.com/doc/ug-editor/topics/working-with-XSLT-profiler.html